merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ## Analysis 8: Predicting ligand-binding sites

-All of the heavy-lifting for binding site prediction has already been accomplished during Step X. If you're looking for descriptions, implementation details, and the like, you're likely to find it over there.
+All of the heavy-lifting for binding site prediction has already been accomplished during [Step 13]({{ site.url }}/data/anvio-structure/chapter-III/#step-13-ligand-binding-residue-prediction).
+If you're looking for descriptions, implementation details, and the like, you're likely to find it over there.
 But what remains to be done, is creating Table S5.
 This table summarizes all of the ligand-binding predictions and reproducing it is the subject of this brief Analysis.

 `ZZ_SCRIPTS/table_lig.py` is the script that creates Table S5 under the filename `WW_TABLES/LIG.xlsx`: